Gibbs Reflective Cycle

 1. What were you feeling during going on?

-2. What were you feeling when the circumstance?
+2. What did you feel when the circumstance?

 3. What do you suppose others were feeling about the circumstance?

-3. Assessment- Here you get an opportunity to assess what worked and what didn't work in the circumstance.
-Attempt to be just about as goal and genuine as could really be expected.
-To take advantage of your appearance center around both the positive and the negative parts of the circumstance, regardless of whether it was fundamentally either.
+3. Assessment- Here, you get an opportunity to assess what worked and what didn't work in the circumstance.
+Attempt to be as goal and genuine as could be expected.
+To take advantage of your appearance centre around both the positive and the negative parts of the circumstance, regardless of whether it was fundamentally either.
 Supportive inquiries:

 1. Why was the experience great and awful?